 Experiential learning makes up nearly a third of our PharmD curriculum and equips students with the practical knowledge and skills required for safe and effective pharmacy practice.

 Our experiential education opportunities are course-based and structured to ensure that students are exposed to diverse practice settings within an educational model that is relevant, consistent, and aligned with professional requirements and expectations.
-Students have opportunities to learn with pharmacists and other health care practitioners across a variety of experiential sites.
+Students have opportunities to learn from pharmacists and other health care practitioners across a variety of experiential sites.

 Direct Patient Care (DPC):